 But wait – does that mean that a story on Jira or a long text on Confluence automatically make requirements solid and well-written?
 Well, yes, as long as they exhibit certain features.
 My software development team and I use the following list, since in my opinion it’s perfect not just for software quality testing, but for working on any project with any kind of client-vendor combination.

 As I said, this is just a general list that can be applied to different projects.
 But if we take agile teams, user stories are the most popular type of requirement among agile teams.
 In this case, requirement quality can be easily described by using INVEST, an abbreviation that is simple and easy to remember:

 A QA engineer’s main job is to ensure quality throughout the whole development process.
-Thus, it’s only fair to say that requirements development is a very important part of the job, as we’re all aware of how the cost of a bug correlates to the time spent on finding it.
-A good way to avoid this extra expense is to find bugs in advance by testing the requirements before the code is completed.
+Thus, it’s only fair to say that QA requirements development is a very important part of the job, as we’re all aware of how the cost of a bug correlates to the time spent on finding it.
+A good way to avoid this extra expense is to find bugs in advance by testing the requirements n software testing before the code is completed.